Leading Design in a High-Growth Startup

 Users will often immediately reject a new design solely because it is different from what they were used to.
 This is especially true for startups that are reinventing an industry.
 Don’t immediately react when users reject a new design unless it is preventing them from completing mission-critical tasks.
 Wait for the new design to settle in.
 If the team addressed the root problem, most often a week will go by, and the user will adapt, and completely forget the old design.

 Systems will form organically given that the right people are in the right role with the proper amount of autonomy.
 The design leader must enable the shared documentation of the system by breaking it into its components and constantly trimming the fat.

 Lay an adaptable foundation

-At a high-growth startup there will inevitably be a lot of change to the business model, product, team, and user base.
-The design team has to constantly adjust and adapt their systems to accommodate this change.
-Things get messy and there is a lot of foundational work that needs to get done in order for great design to happen later on.
+At a high-growth startup, there will inevitably be a lot of change to the business model, product, team, and user base.
+The design team has to adjust and adapt their systems to accommodate this change.
+Things get messy, and there is a lot of foundational work that needs to get done for great design to happen later on.
 The design leader needs to lay the foundation for good design to happen in a consistent way that adheres to design principles and patterns, as well as reflects the startups brand values in a radically changing environment.
 It is painful and frustrating and the most important thing the design leader must do.

 Build a team

 A systems approach should also be used to develop a team.
 Building a team is like fitting puzzle pieces together.
 Each designer should have complementary competencies.
 Some candidates are amazing visual designers; other are great user researchers, some can translate a complex design into beautiful code.
 Some designers are outgoing and collaborative, and others are great at execution.

 To determine the qualities that the team needs in each hire, the designer(s) should write down everything they do and categorize it under each competency.
 This list can then be used to inform hiring decisions and growth opportunities.